HaaaSiiiib/Finetuning-mT5-and-DistilGPT2-for-paraphrasing-tasks/README.md

 ## DistilGPT2
 • Learning rate adjusted to 1e-5

-• He trained for 5 seasons
+• Trained in 5 epochs

 • A warm up ratio of 0.6 was used